Sundar Pichai: Google has Las Vegas victims in its prayers

-Google is thinking of victims in the Las Vegas attack, but keeping quiet on accidentally spreading fake news about it.
+Google is thinking of victims in Las Vegas but keeping quiet on accidentally spreading fake news about the mass shooting.

-"Our hearts and prayers are with the victims," Pichai said on the stage.
+"Our hearts and prayers are with the victims," he said on stage.
+Pichai didn't mention anything about failing to stop fake news about the shooting from showing up in Google search results.

-Google was heavily criticized after the search engine surfaced a 4Chan thread accusing the wrong person as the gunman behind Monday's mass shooting in Las Vegas.
-This comes about six months after Google pledged to fight fake news with tools like its "fake check" tags and tweaking search results.
+Google was criticized after the search engine surfaced a 4Chan thread accusing the wrong person of being the gunman behind Monday's mass shooting in Las Vegas.
+This comes about six months after Google pledged to fight fake news with tools like its "fake check" tags and tweaks to its search results.

-Pichai did not mention anything about failing to stop the fake news' spread on Google at the company's event.

-As internet trolls and wannabe sleuths pinned the deadliest mass shooting in history on a Geary Danley, Google's algorithm picked up the internet chatter and placed a /pol/ thread as one of the top news stories if you searched the name.
+Internet trolls and wannabe sleuths originally pinned the deadliest mass shooting in US history on a person named Geary Danley, and Google's algorithm picked up the internet chatter.
+It placed a /pol/ thread from the 4Chan site as one of the top news stories if you searched the name.

-But Geary Danley wasn't the gunman: police identified the deceased shooter as Stephen Paddock.
-Fake news surrounding the shooting had spread across tech platforms like Facebook and Twitter, and Google's algorithm also fell victim to the plague of hoaxes.
+But Geary Danley wasn't the gunman.
+Police identified the shooter as Stephen Paddock.
+Fake news surrounding the shooting rapidly spread across platforms like Facebook and Twitter, and Google's algorithm fell victim to the plague of hoaxes.

-In a statement on Monday, Google said that it was looking further into the issue, and that its algorithm had messed up when it linked the 4Chan thread at the top.
-It's unclear why the search engine even considered the forum as a news source.
+In a statement on Monday, Google said it was looking further into the issue and that its algorithm had messed up when it linked the 4Chan thread.
+It's unclear why the search engine even considered the forum a news source.

 "Unfortunately, early this morning we were briefly surfacing an inaccurate 4chan website in our Search results for a small number of queries," Google said in its statement.
 "Within hours, the 4chan story was algorithmically replaced by relevant results.
 This should not have appeared for any queries, and we'll continue to make improvements to prevent this from happening in the future."